sshh12/astro-app-nina-api/README.md

 2. Update the plugin settings with:
    - SSL Certificate Path: Path to the generated .pfx file (e.g., `C:\Users\Shriv\Desktop\certificate.pfx`)
-   - SSL Certificate Password: The password you used in the PowerShell command
+   - SSL Certificate Password: The password you used in the PowerShell command (e.g., `YourPasswordHere`)

+3. If you want to use this with astroapp.io, in Chrome, enable `chrome://flags/#allow-insecure-localhost` and restart.

 Note: Self-signed certificates will show security warnings in browsers.